 Danish.Care is Denmark's trade organisation for assistive and welfare technology.
 We work with and for the Danish welfare industry and with all of the industry's and the welfare society's stakeholders and partners.

-Danish.Care is the Danish trade association of manufacturers and suppliers of assistive technology, welfare technology and services within the area of assistive technology and care.
+The association has 120 member companies including manufacturers and suppliers of assistive technology, welfare technology, and services within the area of assistive technology and care.

-Manufacturers of assistive technology products, welfare technology products and services within the area of assistive technology and care, as well as companies with related products and services, may be accepted as members of the association.
+Manufacturers of assistive technology products, welfare technology products, and services within the area of assistive technology and care may be accepted as members of the association as well as companies with related products and services.

-Companies, associations, institutions, etc., which are related to the industry without being able to fulfil the conditions to be core members can be accepted as associate members.
+Companies, associations, institutions, etc., which are related to the industry without being able to fulfil the conditions to become core members may be accepted as associate members.

-- Ensure that the industry for assistive technology, welfare technology and services within the area of assistive technology and care have the best possible framework conditions both in Denmark and internationally.
+- Ensuring that the industry for assistive technology, welfare technology and services within the area of assistive technology and care have the best possible framework conditions both in Denmark and internationally.

-- Be a constructive and qualified protector of interests and opinion creator for manufacturers and distributors of assistive technology, welfare technology and services.
+- Being a constructive and qualified protector of interests and opinion creator for manufacturers and distributors of assistive technology, welfare technology and services.

-- Support knowledge about and sales of assistive technologies and welfare technology both nationally and internationally, including holding the Health & Rehab Scandinavia trade fair and participating in export drives.
+- Supporting knowledge about and sales of assistive technologies and welfare technology both nationally and internationally, including hosting the Health & Rehab Scandinavia trade fair and participating in export drives.

-- Offer its members professional information, knowledge and advice on prioritised areas (legislation, regulatory conditions, export, tenders, procurement, and related areas), either directly or via network cooperation.
+- Offering its members professional information, knowledge and advice on prioritised areas (legislation, regulatory conditions, export, tenders, procurement, and related areas), either directly or via network cooperation.

-- Support concrete cooperation across networks, both between companies within the industry and with regard to relevant external parties.
+- Supporting concrete cooperation across networks, both between companies within the industry and with regard to relevant external parties.

-- Support the knowledge and utility value when using assistive technologies and welfare technologies, and the innovative development of products and services for disabled people and others with functional impairments.
+- Supporting the knowledge and utility value when using assistive technologies and welfare technologies, and the innovative development of products and services for disabled people and others with functional impairments.